Peefy/TeachingPlatformApp/README.md

 # TeachingPlatformApp

-TeachingPlatformApp is a C# WPF App using to teach flighterman to study flying.
+TeachingPlatformApp is a C# WPF App using to teach pilot to study flying.

 ## Dependence